topo-gps/ios-manual/en/waypoints/organizing_waypoints.rst

 Changing the order of waypoints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Just the folder tree / filter bar in the waypoints screen the current sort method is displayed.
-If you tap it you can change it.
+Just below the folder tree / filter bar in the waypoints screen the current sort method is displayed.
+If you tap the sort method you can change it.
 If it is set to 'Customizable order' you can determine the order of the waypoints.

 To change the order of the waypoints in the 'Sights' folder, just open that folder.
 Then press More > Select to enter the selection mode.
 The waypoints screen looks then as follows: